 - $1,000,000 lifetime sharing limit

-- Members are allowed to smoke tobacco, but health issues related to smoking are not shareable
+- Members are allowed to use tobacco, but health issues related to any use of tobacco are not shareable

 Membership requirements